arunsatyarth/OneMiner/README.md

 5. Automatically restart miner in case of crash or accidental close. eg: Zcash EWBF miner would always close on network unavailablity.
 6. Open source. so no fear of hashrate stealing like in Minergate.
 7. 1 click Jump to pool account
-8. CrytoNight based coins especially Monero has been added in v1.8 onwards on AMD Radeon GPUs and CPU.
+8. **CrytoNight based coins viz.
+Monero, Electroneum has been added in v1.8 onwards on AMD Radeon GPUs and CPU.**

+# Donations
+If you would like to support this project, your donations would be greatly appreciated

+### Bitcoin
+1MtjqqLDtbLvMY8s3vw2SCynGqSvszJf4V

+### Ethereum
+0x033ff6918d434cef3887d8e529c14d1bcb91ca8b

+### Litecoin
+LgPDDxVbtB4khAd4b6MmP6GGV3JSdyShpR

 # Future Planned Features